prickly-pythons/prickly-pythons/meeting-docs/2018_spring/041018_8_realWorld.md

 ```

-And that's it!
-You can then store the value read (in a list for example) and do any analysis you wish on it.
-These are the essentials for getting serial inputs to the computer.
+And that's basically it!
+You can then store the values read, in a Python list for example, and do any analysis you wish on them.
+These are the essentials for getting serial inputs to Python.
 The rest of the code in [this more elaborate version](https://github.com/prickly-pythons/prickly-pythons/blob/master/code_from_meetings/real_world/realtime_serial_plotting.py) deals with plotting, timing and handling exceptions.

 ### Some interesting and potentially useful links: